 The Galaxy S III is... well... it's ugly.
 There's really no other way to put it.
 But why?
 Why is it ugly?
 I don't mean aesthetically, why is it ugly, I mean, "How did something like this ever make it out of Samsung's design studio?"
 I'll tell you how, it was never in the design studio.
 This phone design was born down the hall, in a room where the door sign reads "Samsung Legal."

 It was designed by lawyers.

 I can tell just from the press shots, this thing is a Samsung lawyer's dream.
-I'm sure you must be thinking,"Hmm, that's a weird assumption to make." but don't worry, an explanation is forthcoming.
+I'm sure you must be thinking,"Hmm, that's a weird assumption to make."
 Read More